swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 - one or more stored properties,
 - all of its stored properties have types conforming to `ConvertibleToBytes`,
-- its stored properties are stored contiguously in memory, with no padding.
+- its stored properties are stored contiguously in memory, with no padding,
 - none of its values disregards a subset of its bytes (this makes most enums ineligible.)

 Many basic types in the standard library will conform to this protocol, but types outside the standard library will not initially be able to conform to `ConvertibleToBytes`.